SEND stands for Special Educational Needs and Disabilities.

 - Making reasonable adjustments, including the provision of auxiliary aids and services

-Pupil records and SEN information may be shared with staff working closely with SEN pupils to enable them to better meet the individual child’s needs.
+Pupil records and SEND information may be shared with staff working closely with SEND pupils to enable them to better meet the individual child’s needs.
 We are grateful to parents for their information sharing and openness and respect their confidentiality.
-Pupil SEN files are kept in a locked filing cabinet.
-Individual SEN files are transferred to receiving schools when pupils leave Kilmorie.
+Pupil SEND files are kept in a locked filing cabinet.
+Individual SEND files are transferred to receiving schools when pupils leave Kilmorie.

 Other policies to refer to: